-The thesis defense will consist of two parts.
-The first part will involve a public presentation of the research with time and format arranged to permit questions from the audience.
-Immediately following the presentation the candidate will be examined on the material in the thesis and on related topics by her/his examining committee which will consist of at least four faculty members, three members from the original plan of study committee plus one additional faculty member in the student's focus area (this committee member does not need to be added to the Plan of Study).
+5.11a The thesis defense will consist of two parts.
+The first part will involve a public presentation of the student's research accomplishments, with the time and format arranged to permit questions from the audience.
+Immediately following the presentation, the candidate will be examined on the material in the thesis and on related topics by her/his examining committee, which will consist of at least four faculty members, three members from the original plan of study committee plus one additional faculty member (this committee member does not need to be added to the Plan of Study).
+Unless otherwise approved by the graduate studies committee, the fourth committee member must meet the same criteria as the other three committee members described in section 5.2(a).
+If it is deemed desirable by the student, after consultation with the existing committee members, an additional (fifth) committee member can be added, pending approval by the graduate school (this additional committee member may be a person who would not normally qualify to be a primary member of the committee).